luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-and greater than 90 percent no diabetes just by cutting calories down our food is so full of calories the more calories you eat the more disease you're gonna get this absolutely know that so now the
+and greater than 90 percent no diabetes just by cutting calories down our food is so full of calories the more calories you eat the more disease you're going to get this absolutely know that so now the
 NIH they don't want to be outdone so they did a study they also did 30%